-Cell phones and other electronic devices should be put away during class and will be taken on the first offense if used during class.
-Cell phones may be collected at the beginning of class to ensure that all students remain focused during these conceptually difficult concepts.
-This is not punitive but rather to ensure students success.
+- Phone Policy: Cell phones and other electronic devices should be put away during class and will be taken on the first offense if used during class.
 Any student using a cell phone during a test or quiz will be given a zero on that test or quiz.

 Tutoring will be available for all students according to the following schedule:

 I encourage all of you to work to the best of your ability, to be respectful, to be responsible, and to be accountable for your actions.
 In return, you can expect the same from me!
 If you should have any questions or concerns you may stop by after school, leave a message on voice mail, or e-mail me.
 Please allow up to 24 hours for a response.
 You can also access information regarding this class on my website; it can be accessed through the Hamilton home page.
 Then click on the faculty tab.
 I am one of the first teachers listed.

 These are the digital resources that we will use in this class:

 - The BUZZ platform is where we will do the majority of your classroom experience.

 It can be found at the following address: https://cusd80hhs.agilixbuzz.com/